-Permanency planning for children is best done with the involvement of children's parents and other family members.
+Permanency planning for children should involve children's parents and other family members.
 When families are engaged in case planning, they are more likely to actively participate in the plan and work toward its requirements.
-Families also are more likely to perceive the identified goals to be relevant and attainable, and be satisfied with the planning and decision-making process.
+Involved families also are more likely to perceive the identified goals to be relevant and attainable and to be satisfied with the planning and decision-making process.
+In addition to being overrepresented in foster care, children of color are more likely to experience poor permanency outcomes.
+Children of color are less likely to be adopted or reunified with their families and are more likely to remain in out-of-home care.
+The importance of maintaining family relationships and the need for expedited permanency are even more pronounced for these children.
 The following resources provide examples of approaches administrators, supervisors, and frontline workers can use to enhance family engagement in permanency planning.

 Child and Family Services Manual